hikeeba/botc-stats/README.md

-# Blood on the Clocktowe Stats
+# Blood on the Clocktower Stats

 Game tracking and statistics for the Blood on the Clocktower game.